 The Queen stage (S4) was the toughest of the day.
 At 4.5km in length, the top half featured a full-send charge through the bike park, followed by the extremely high-risk gully section through the woods.

-Overall standings from Crans-Montana Matt Stuttard saw his best result on the year in P14, Brady Stone in P39 and Team Captain, Dan Wolfe, in P60.
-Another successful round for Polygon Factory Racing – as we hold onto P17 for 3-consecutive rounds.
+Overall standings from Crans-Montana, Matt Stuttard saw his best result of the year in P14, Brady Stone in P39, and Team Captain, Dan Wolfe, in P60.
+Another successful round for Polygon Factory Racing – as we hold onto P17 for 3 consecutive rounds.

 “I managed to do all the stages with an injured wrist, so I’m really happy.
 I had good runs and was stoked!” ~ Brady Stone (P39)